Want to browse some vintage Tottenham shirts? Read on…

-They have nearly 500 classic Spurs shirts and pieces of kit from 1978 to the present day.
+They have around 500 classic Spurs shirts and pieces of kit from 1978 to the present day.

 This collectible shirt was worn as the side won the FA Cup, reached the League Cup Final and the Semi-Final of the UEFA Cup.

-Another big moment this season was Tottenham’s kit – they introduced a longer style of shorts that were ridiculed at first, but eventually every single club in the league followed suite!
+Another big moment this season was Tottenham’s kit – they introduced a longer style of shorts that were ridiculed at first, but eventually every single club in the league followed suit!

 |**GET 10% OFF WHEN ORDERING FROM CLASSIC FOOTBALL SHIRTS THROUGH MY LINK**